List of highest astronomical observatories: History of high altitude astronomical observatories

 Since the mid-20th century, an increasing number of high altitude observatory sites have been developed at locations around the world, including numerous sites in Arizona, Hawaii, Chile, and the Canary Islands.
 The initial wave of high-altitude sites were mostly in the 2000–2,500 m range, but astronomers soon sought even higher sites above 3000 m.
-Among the largest, best developed, and most renowned of these high altitude sites is the Mauna Kea Observatory located near the summit of a 4205 m volcano in Hawaii, which has grown to include over a dozen major telescopes during the four decades since it was founded.
+Among the largest, best developed, and most renowned of these high altitude sites is the Mauna Kea Observatory located near the summit of a 4205 m volcano on the Island of Hawaii, which has grown to include over a dozen major telescopes during the four decades since it was founded.
 In the first decade of the 21st century, there has been a new wave of observatory construction at very high altitudes above 4500 m, with such observatories constructed in India, Mexico, and most notably the Atacama Desert in northern Chile, now the site of several of the world's highest observatories.
 The scientific benefits of these sites outweigh the numerous logistical and physiological challenges which must be overcome during the construction and operation of observatories in remote mountain locations, even in desert, polar, and tropical island sites which magnify the challenges but confer additional observational advantages.

 Sites at high altitude are ideal for optical astronomy and provide optimal seeing, being above a significant portion of the Earth's atmosphere with its associated weather, turbulence, and diminished clarity.
 In particular, sites on mountaintops within about 80 km of the ocean often have excellent observing conditions above a stable inversion layer throughout much of the year.
 High altitude sites are also above most of atmosphere's water vapor, making them ideal for infrared astronomy and submillimeter astronomy as those wavelengths are strongly absorbed by water vapor.
 On the other hand, high altitude does not offer as significant an advantage for radio astronomy at longer wavelengths, so relatively few radio telescopes are located at such sites.
 At the far end of the spectrum, for the extremely short wavelengths of x-ray and gamma ray astronomy, along with high-energy cosmic rays, high altitude observations once again offers significant advantages, enough that many experiments at these wavelengths have been conducted by balloon-borne or even by space telescopes, although a number of high-altitude ground-based sites have also been used.
 These include the Chacaltaya Astrophysical Observatory in Bolivia, which at 5230 m was the world's highest permanent astronomical observatory from the time of its construction during the 1940s until surpassed in 2009 by the new University of Tokyo Atacama Observatory, an optical-infrared telescope on a remote 5640 m mountaintop in Chile.